michaelmarty/UniDec/readme.md

 ## Change Log

+v.5.0.4

+Added Normalize Data option in UniDecCD.

+Allowed Waterfall plots to show text data on the y-axis.

+Fixed bug in Thermo Importer.
+Fixed bugs with a few parameters in UCD.

+Added ability to open .dmt and .i2ms files from STORI analysis.

+Added experimental MassQL feature to select peaks that match certain queries.

+Adding experimental High Throughput Screen features in MetaUniDec.

 v.5.0.3

 Added m/z vs. mass plot for UniDecCD using a button in the Additional Plotting Parameters.
 Thanks to Sean Cleary for inspiration here.